 On our trip, we’d pass by vendors on the street who were making and selling intoxicatingly aromatic candied almonds.
 If my brother were a cartoon, his eyes would’ve turned into candied almonds every time he saw them.
 He somehow waited all the way until Croatia, which was at the end of our trip, to buy any.
 I thought I was being creative by remembering the experience and making it for him as a Christmas gift.
 Little did I know that he was doing something similar!

 We spent an afternoon in Aix-en-Provence, France mid-trip, and the first shop we saw off the train was a calisson shop.
 Being a food nerd, I immediately recognized the town’s famed fruity almond confection.
 Though they are not vegan, I still got excited by the idea of this unique sighting.
-When my brother finally understood why I got so excited about these tiny almond shaped candies, he decided to buy some as a gift to my mother, a former French teacher and lover of all things sugary.
+When my brother finally understood why I got so excited about these tiny almond shaped candies, he decided to buy some as a gift to my mother.

 After a week and a half of carrying the calissons through Europe in the top compartment of my backpack and making it back to the U.S. with (most of) them perfectly intact, I was intrigued to see my mom eat them and tell me how they tasted.
 I’ve read the descriptions before, but hearing someone describe a new food experience is quite something else entirely.
 I figured someday in the future I’d make some vegan ones of my own, and it would be cool to hear someone I know describe it for me.

-Well, my brother – not a cook or baker in the least – beat me to it and gifted me a big container of gorgeously made vegan calissons.
+Well, my brother beat me to it and gifted me a big container of gorgeously made vegan calissons.
 The gift was so thoughtful not just because of what it represented, but also because, novice cook and nonvegan that he is, he made extra effort to insure that all the ingredients were vegan.
 He even made sure to get sugar that was specifically labeled vegan (he’d read somewhere about some sugars being processed with bone char) which is above and beyond any expectation I’d have!
 And they tasted heavenly.
 What more could a sister ask for?

 That wraps up another month – or 2, rather – of my favorites.
 What were some of your favorites over the holidays?